-- Are currently working in health jobs supported by the appropriate regional health authority, licensing body (as applicable) or other employer;
+- Are currently working in a health job supported by the appropriate regional health authority, licensing body, or employer.

-- Have at least one academic year of post-secondary education or job specific training; and
+- Have at least one year of post-secondary school or job training.

 - Meet the SINP criteria for nomination.
-The criteria can change at any time, but we'll use what was on this website when we received your complete application.
+The criteria can change at any time, but we will use what was on this website when we got your application.

-- Have a valid work permit from Immigration, Refugees and Citizenship Canada (IRCC).
+- Have a valid work permit issued by Immigration, Refugees and Citizenship Canada (IRCC)

 - Have a permanent, full-time job offer from: